 Code

-# Combine all CD4 changes and record group sizes
+# Combine all CD4 changes into one pool

-Now we write a function that performs one permutation: it shuffles the combined data using np.random.permutation(), splits into fake control and treatment groups, and computes the difference in means.
+Now we write a function that performs one permutation: it shuffles the combined data using np.random.permutation(), splits into two fake groups, and returns the difference of group means.

 Code